micrologai/microlog/README.md

 # microlog

-Microlog is an innovative approach to observability and monitoring for Python.
+Microlog is an AI-driven approach to observability and monitoring.

 # Installing Microlog